iamhriturajsaha/YES-BANK-STOCK-PRICE-PREDICTION/README.md

 ## 🚀 Project Overview

-This project focuses on forecasting the monthly closing prices of **Yes Bank shares** using advanced ensemble machine learning models.
+This project focuses on forecasting the monthly closing prices of **Yes Bank Shares** using advanced ensemble machine learning models.
 Accurate price prediction is crucial for financial decision-making and this solution is tailored for that purpose using a structured ML pipeline with rigorous analysis and modeling techniques.

 ---